 Boots: Columbia Fireland Mid Omni-Tech Hiking Boot

-Socks: Smartwool Hiking Light Crew Sock
+Socks: Smartwool Hiking Crew Sock

 Summer Shirts: wicking T-shirts, such as Under Armour